aws-samples/the-aws-step-functions-workshop/content/module-12/step-3/index.en.md

 8. Choose **Save dashboard**.

 You can now see the execution metrics for DetectSentiment State Machine Step Functions.
-You will notice there are a few executions that have failed, indicated by ExecutionsFailed metrics.
+You will notice there are executions that have failed, indicated by ExecutionsFailed metrics.

    ![Dashboard Metrics](/static/img/module-12/cw-dashboard.png)